Danielku15/SlickGrid-wiki/Providing-data-to-the-grid.md

 ### Column-level properties

+* `focusable` (boolean) - Whether or not any cells in the row can be set as "active".
+* `selectable` (boolean) - Whether or not a row or any cells in it can be selected.
 * `formatter` (Function) - A custom cell formatter.
 * `editor` (Function) - A custom cell editor.
 * `colspan` (number|string) - Number of columns this cell will span.
 Can also contain "*" to indicate that the cell should span the rest of the row.